Google Algorithms Explained

-Important Google Algorithms & How They Impact Page Rank
+Important Google Algorithms Explained & How They Effect SEO

 This past April, an indexing bug effected Google Search Console.
 Alterations to indexing were reported, and it was established that a large number of sites had been dropped from the Google index.
 Many websites lost their rankings for keywords and search terms they would have ranked for previously.